 Also known as: Ayrborn, Ayrblood, or Ayrkyn

-Summary: Mortals descended from a pairing of Ayr and mortal.
+Summary: Mortals descended from a pairing of Aythrin and mortal.

 Stories that tell of the Ayrkin place them as the descendants of Aythryn and mortal pairings.
-These rare beings possessed in their blood a fraction of the celestial powers inmbued upon their ancestors.
+These rare beings possessed in their blood a fraction of the celestial powers imbued upon their ancestors.

 Ayrkin humans were slightly inhuman in their appearance but almost universally attractive.
 They had no blemishes, and their skin healed without scar or mark.
 They were taller than most and had sculpted musculature.
 Their limbs were long and powerful and they moved with grace and confidence even in the most uncertain of circumstances.
 Ayrkin faces were ideal, almost ethereally beautiful, with features in perfect proportion to one another.